 The English Civil War

-Nick’s latest project is an exciting new area of work - the English Civil War.
+Nickís latest project is an exciting new area of work - the English Civil War.
 He has a publishing contract with OSPREY to produce an Atlas and Concise History of the Wars of the Three Kingdoms.
 Like the Peninsular War Atlas, it is a very large project, involving a tremendous amount of research.
 It is being conducted in conjunction with The Battlefields Trust and the National Civil War Centre, Newark.
 As such, it promises to be the most exciting new study in this field for decades.
 The book is due for publication in early 2020 - more information will follow.